Skip to main content

 Receptor Sensitivity Theoretical risk of tachyphylaxis (diminishing response) with frequent use.
 The molecular mechanisms of MC4R desensitization and internalization in the context of intermittent, long-term PT-141 administration are not fully elucidated.

 A responsible clinical protocol would, therefore, necessitate a vigilant and proactive approach to monitoring.
-This would include not only the standard labs for hormone optimization but also periodic assessments of and a careful patient history to track the frequency of PT-141 use and any changes in its efficacy or side effect profile.
+This would include not only the standard labs for hormone optimization but also periodic assessments of blood pressure and a careful patient history to track the frequency of PT-141 use and any changes in its efficacy or side effect profile.

 The co-administration of these therapies operates at the frontier of personalized medicine, where clinical judgment and a deep understanding of physiology must guide the application of powerful new tools in the absence of comprehensive, long-term clinical trial data.